dan-chui/qrcodegenerator/README.md

 # QR Code Generator

-Easy tool to generate a QR Code for Text or a URL.
+Easy tool to generate a QR Code for Text or a Website URL.

 ## Tech Stack